MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Get-Item.md

 Indicates that this cmdlet gets items that cannot otherwise be accessed, such as hidden items.
 Implementation varies from provider to provider.
 For more information, see about_Providers.
-Even using the *Force* parameter, the cmdlet cannot override security restrictions.
+Even using the `-Force` parameter, the cmdlet cannot override security restrictions.

 ```yaml
 Type: SwitchParameter